Book a Tour →

 Lone Pine Koala Sanctuary

 The world's first and largest koala sanctuary, 12km from the CBD.
-Hold a koala, feed free-range kangaroos, see platypus, wombats, echidna, and Tasmanian devils.
-A genuinely outstanding experience for adults and children alike.
+Meet koalas up close (koala holding ended July 2024 — now a Meet & Greet / photo experience), feed free-range kangaroos in the meadow, see platypus, wombats, echidna, and Tasmanian devils.
+An outstanding experience for adults and children alike.
+Accessible by scenic river cruise.

 From $49 online · Fig Tree Pocket · Half-day